Arrow98/React/react-states/calculator/README.md

 > The first part of this website clone includes creating an **Calculator component**.
 Follow these rules carefully:

 1. **Clone the design exactly** as shown in the reference image.
 2. **The maximum width of the calculator should be 600px and well centered on the page**.
-On mobiles , they should fill the entire page.
+On mobiles, it should fill the entire page.

 ---